ezakhar/help/en/basics/training-plan.md

 ### What is a training plan {#plan}

-**Training plan** is a set of planned activities and recommendations of the coach, which must to be completed by the athlete in order to achieve the plan goals.
+**Training plan** is a set of planned activities and recommendations of the coach, which must be completed by the athlete in order to achieve the plan goals.

 ![Training plan in Staminity](https://content.staminity.com/assets/images/methodology/training-plan-builder.png)

-It is similar to calendar with planned activities for one athlete but with several significant differences.
+It is similar to the calendar with planned activities for one athlete but with several significant differences.
 Such plan can be:

 * created with or without fixed dates;
 * made dynamic, so that changes could be transferred to assigned athletes;
 * assigned to several athletes simultaneously;
-* presented as separate product and put up for sale.
+* presented as a separate product and put up for sale.

 When a coach assigns a training plan to his athletes, all items from the plan appear on their calendars, such as activities, events, and competitions.